alta-lang/alta/docs/getting-started.md

 ## Installing the transpiler
 First things first: you have to install Alta's C transpiler, `altac`.
 This is what's going to translate Alta code into C code for us, and then it'll help us compile the generated C code.

-If you haven't done so already, head on over to the [releases page](https://github.com/alta-lang/alta/releases) and download the ~~installer~~ binary for your system and put it somewhere in your PATH (or just make sure to reference it directly).
+If you haven't done so already, head on over to the [releases page](https://github.com/alta-lang/alta/releases) and download the installer for your system.

+> If you'd like, instead of installing it, you can download a portable version of the compiler and either put it somewhere in your PATH or just make sure to reference the executable directly.

 Second, make sure that you have a working C compiler.
 If not, install the right compiler for your system:
   * **Windows**